HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Packages required but not available: 'Seurat', 'lsa', 'qlcMatrix'

-    Packages suggested but not available for checking:
-      'chromVAR', 'TFBSTools', 'motifmatchr', 'biovizBase'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is  5.7Mb
+      sub-directories of 1Mb or more:
+        R      1.5Mb
+        libs   2.5Mb
     ```

 # simfinapi